ShahzadRasool/EECBVR/README.md

 - Open the Unity Hub and add the project by navigating to its folder.
 ### Load the Project:
 - Once the project is added to Unity Hub, open it in the Unity Editor.
-- Navigate to the MariaWork folder in the Project window to locate the primary scenes and assets.
+- Navigate to the Assets folder in the Project window to locate the primary scenes and assets.
 ### Play the Scene:
 - Open the OfficeEnvironmentAudioAidsMore scene (or any other scene you wish to run).
 - Click the "Play" button in the Unity Editor to start the simulation.